Raagh/angular-karma_test-explorer/README.md

 - If something goes wrong you will see error logs on vscode `Test Explorer Logs` output channel.
 - If you find a bug or think that a feature is missing and is not in the backlog please report it using the appropiate github issue template.
 - If you wanna help out please read the [contribution guidelines for this project](.github/CONTRIBUTING.md).

-### VERSION/UPDATE PROBLEM

-If you were using 1.0.3 version I made some mistakes in the publishing process and I had to republish the extension.
-If you re on this version and not getting updates please uninstall the extension and install it again to the latest preview release version (0.X.X)